Virginia Wrongful Death Laws

 Any action for wrongful death must be brought within two years of a person's death.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Virginia Wrongful Death Laws: Related Resources

 Losing a loved one is always a painful experience, but it's even more so when the death could have been prevented.
-Wrongful death cases are tragic, but they are one way to help you get your life back together and to prevent the same fate for others in the future.
-A personal injury attorney can help you sort through the facts and determine your next steps.
-You can reach out to an attorney near you today and receive a free initial evaluation of your case.
+Wrongful death cases are tragic, but they're one way to help you get your life back together and to prevent the same fate for others in the future.
+Contact a personal injury attorney in Virginia who can help you sort through the facts and determine your next steps.

 Contact a qualified attorney.